Fall 2023 Course Offerings

 Creative Writing Group

-In a welcoming environment, members share prose and verse, memoirs and fiction.
+Members share prose and verse, memoirs and fiction.
 Indulge your creativity, engage in a journey of self-discovery, or just enjoy listening as others share their efforts.
-Group leader Dr. Miriam Johnson, Professor of Social Work Emerita, USC, provides writing prompts and optional homework.
+Newcomers are warmly welcomed.
+Dr. Miriam Johnson, Professor of Social Work Emerita, USC, provides optional writing prompts.
 Members unable to join online may participate through exchanges of documents and other offline contacts.
 Zoom participants limit 15.

 Credits